 In the past, the Mazda CX-30 has struggled to keep up with some of the competition.
 This is because it has been restricted to the use of a plain old four-cylinder engine with only 186 hp and 186 lb-ft.
-Paired with either FWD or AWD, this is only enough to get the subcompact from 0-60 mph in around eight seconds, according to independent test drive reports.
-This acceleration is on par with similarly powered rivals, like the Ford EcoSport, but falls far short of what turbo-powered competitors are reporting.
+Now with standard AWD across the range, this engine is enough to get the subcompact from 0-60 mph in around eight seconds, according to independent test drive reports.
+This acceleration is on par with similarly powered rivals like the Ford EcoSport, but falls far short of what turbo-powered competitors are reporting.
 Top speed maxes out at around 126 mph.

-The new 2.5 Turbo model uses a turbocharged four-pot with up to 250 hp and 320 lb-ft, and although Mazda doesn't quote 0-60 times for the CX-30, independent tests place the car at 6.2 seconds.
-This is slightly quicker than the turbocharged Hyundai Kona, which takes 6.6 seconds, but the upcoming Kona N should upstage the Mazda CX-30's performance.
+The 2.5 Turbo model uses a turbocharged four-pot with up to 250 hp and 320 lb-ft, and although Mazda doesn't quote 0-60 times for the CX-30, independent tests place the car at 6.2 seconds.
+This is slightly quicker than the turbocharged Hyundai Kona, which takes 6.6 seconds, but the sporty Kona N is even quicker.
 The new power plant is available with AWD only, but it gets the same six-speed automatic transmission as the standard engine.
 While the auto hasn't disappointed us in the past, it can't match the refinement and responsiveness found in some competitors.

 The base engine under the hood of the Mazda CX-30 remains the same 2.5-liter four-pot that debuted last year.
-Mated to a six-speed automatic transmission, it develops 186 horsepower and 186 lb-ft of torque for the front wheels as standard.
-Every trim level can upgrade to the all-wheel drivetrain for $1,400.
-Overall, the powertrain is still capable, with smooth power delivery, but it will feel quite bland if you take the brand-new 2.5 Turbo for a test drive first.
+Mated to a six-speed automatic transmission, it develops 186 horsepower and 186 lb-ft of torque which is directed to all four wheels.
+Overall, the powertrain is still capable, with smooth power delivery, but it will feel quite bland if you take the 2.5 Turbo for a test drive first.

 Small SUVs boast pretty good gas mileage figures, and the CX-30 is on par with rivals in terms of economy.
-In its base FWD guise, it returns an EPA-estimated 25/33/28 miles per gallon across the city/highway/combined cycles.
-Naturally, upgrading to the optional all-wheel drivetrain sees these figures drop nominally to 24/31/26 mpg.
+It returns 24/31/26 mpg city/highway/combined with the less powerful engine.
 The turbo model is only slightly less economical, rated at 22/30/25.
 We observed around 22.5 mpg in mostly city driving.
-The regular FWD models receive a 13.5-gallon fuel tank, while AWD variants get a smaller 12.7-gallon tank.
-This allows them to roam for 378 miles and 330 miles, respectively.
+With a 12.7-gallon gas tank, the CX-30's range works out to 330 miles with the standard engine and about 317 miles with the turbocharged unit.